Irwin Stelzer – Economist

 Stelzer founded National Economic Research Associates, Inc. (NERA) in 1961 and served as its president until a few years after its sale in 1983 to Marsh & McLennan.
 He also has served as a managing director of the investment banking firm of Rothschild Inc. and a director of the Energy and Environmental Policy Center at Harvard University.

-His academic career includes teaching appointments at Cornell University, the University of Connecticut, and New York University.
+His academic career includes appointments at Cornell University, the University of Connecticut, New York University, and the John F. Kennedy School of Government at Harvard University.
 He has been elected a Visiting Fellow at Nuffield College, Oxford.
 He is a former member of the Litigation and Administrative Practice Faculty of the Practicing Law Institute.
 He served on the Massachusetts Institute of Technology Visiting Committee for the Department of Economics, and has been a teaching member of Columbia University’s Continuing Legal Education Programs.

-Stelzer received his bachelor and Master of Arts degrees from New York University and his doctorate in economics from Cornell University.
+Stelzer received his bachelor’s and Master of Arts degrees from New York University.
+He earned his doctorate in economics from Cornell University.